top of page

 If you are in a calorie deficit (weight loss mode), protein becomes even more crucial to prevent loss of lean mass.
 Generally, you want to preserve muscle while losing fat, so higher protein becomes a protective factor.

-Risks, Myths & Overdo Caution
+Risks, Myths & Caution

 Too Much Protein & Possible Downsides